MicrosoftDocs/power-platform/power-platform/admin/copilot/copilot-hub.md

   - admin
 ---

-# Manage Copilot (preview)
+# Manage Copilot

 [!INCLUDE [preview-baner](../../../shared-content/shared/preview-includes/preview-banner.md)]

-The **Copilot** page (preview) is a centralized location in the Power Platform admin center for documents, insights, and controls relevant to Power Platform Copilots.
+The **Copilot** page is a centralized location in the Power Platform admin center for documents, insights, and controls relevant to Power Platform Copilots.
 Tenant admins can access educational resources about Copilot features, track usage, and access governance controls in one place by selecting **Copilot** in the navigation pane.

-> [!IMPORTANT]
->
-> - This is a preview feature.
-> - Preview features aren't meant for production use and might have restricted functionality.
-These features are available before an official release so that customers can get early access and provide feedback.

 ## Readiness

-Resources and documents to help admins better understand and govern Copilots are available in the **Readiness** section.
+Resources and documents to help admins better understand how Copilot works, data and security fundamentals for Copilot features, and Microsoft's Responsible AI principles are available in the **Readiness** section.
 These documents are updated over time as new Copilot capabilities are released.

 The **What’s new** web part lists new Copilot features as they're introduced or promoted to general availability.